-- 2. Pursue exegetical study of the Hebrew Bible (Old Testament) or the Greek New Testament, evaluating exegetical arguments based on their knowledge of the language, and utilizing the tools for such study (text-critical apparatus, advanced lexicons, grammars, commentaries, and scholarly articles). - 3.
-Understand the value of knowing Hebrew and Greek for reading, studying, interpreting, and teaching the Bible. - 4.
-Apply insights gained in the text of the Hebrew Bible (Old Testament) and Greek New Testament to the contemporary context and to their own personal lives and callings.
+2. Pursue exceptical study of the Hebrew Bible (Old Testament) or the Greek New Testament, evaluating exceptical arguments based on their knowledge of the language, and utilizing the tools for such study (text-critical apparatus, advanced lexicons, grammars, commentaries, and scholarly articles).

+3. Understand the value of knowing Hebrew and Greek for reading, studying, interpreting, and teaching the Bible and apply insights gained in the text of the Hebrew Bible (Old Testament) and Greek New Testament to the contemporary context and to their own personal lives and callings.